-The scheme lies 1km northeast of the boundary of Glen Etive and Glen Fyne Special Protection Area (SPA) (SiteLink).
+The scheme extent lies within the boundary of the Moidart and Ardgour Special Protection Area (SPA) (SiteLink).
 A Habitats Regulations Appraisal (HRA) has been undertaken for this site; refer to the relevant assessment section below for details.

-There are no Local Nature Conservation Sites (LNCS) or Local Nature Reserves (LNRs) within 300m of, or which share connectivity with, the scheme extent (SiteLink).
+There are no Local Nature Conservation Sites (LNCS), Sites of Special Scientific Interest (SSSI) or Local Nature Reserves (LNRs) within 300m of, or which share connectivity with, the scheme extent (SiteLink).